mongolar/mongolar/README.md

 Each Mongolar server instance is stateless.
 You can spin up as many servers as you wish behind a load balancer, and there is not extra configuration.

+All html is cacheable and can be served through a cdn.

+No templating is performed on the server.

 Every web request is a microtransaction for individual pieces of content, vs one monoloithic request for a single web page.
 So intensive processes do not hold up the entire page load.

 Every piece of content (read API request) is individually addressable so if situated behind a tool like varnish, you can easily cache content without making requests to the system.

 MongoDB seems to scale rather well, at least for these purposes.